FAIR2-for-research-software/git-with-it/episodes/introduction.md

 tests/  tmp/
 ```

+#### Redirection

+This course uses the redirection pipes `>` to "pipe" what is on the left of the symbol into the file give on the
+right.
+A single `>` will over-write any contents in the file if it already exists.
+If you want to append something to a
+file you can use `>>` instead.

 #### History

 Bash keeps a record of the commands you use in its `history`.
 You can view _all_ your history by simply typing